 Cleveland real estate is some of the most expensive in Tennessee, although Cleveland house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cleveland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cleveland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cleveland is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cleveland who work in office and administrative support (12.17%), food service (9.39%), and management occupations (8.55%).

-Cleveland is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Cleveland enrolled in college, Cleveland has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Cleveland is a college town.
+There are a lot of students in Cleveland attending college, and as a result Cleveland provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The education level of Cleveland citizens is a little higher than the average for US cities and towns: 24.97% of adults in Cleveland have at least a bachelor's degree.
+The population of Cleveland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Cleveland, 24.97% have at least a bachelor's degree.

 The per capita income in Cleveland in 2018 was $25,939, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $103,756 for a family of four.
 However, Cleveland contains both very wealthy and poor people as well.